 Who Is At Fault?

 Each accident is different, and either driver can be at fault regardless of which driver hit the other vehicle.
 Many people assume the vehicle that caused the impact will always be at fault, but this isn’t always the case in a T-bone accident.
 For example, a car that is illegally running a red light may be T-boned by a driver who has the right of way.
-In this case we would likely assign fault to the driver who was breaking a traffic law at the time of the accident.
+In this case, we would likely assign fault to the driver who was breaking a traffic law at the time of the accident.
 T-bone accidents also commonly occur when someone is turning across traffic and fails to see oncoming vehicles.
 This can lead to severe injuries or even death.

 T-bone accidents may have a greater impact on the driver and passengers in the car struck at its side.
-This is because the other driver benefits from the front-end protections on all cars: air bags, crumple zones, and seat belts are all designed for front or rear impact, especially in older cars.
+This is because the other driver benefits from the front-end protections on all cars: airbags, crumple zones, and seat belts are all designed for front or rear impact, especially in older cars.
 If you’ve been struck by another vehicle while you were obeying all traffic laws, there’s a good chance the other driver was at fault and you will be able to pursue a personal injury case.

 Pursuing A T-Bone Personal Injury Case

 Any car accident that causes injury may result in a personal injury case.
-From “fender benders” to T-bone accidents to high speed crashes, any car crash can cause lasting injuries and disabilities.
+From “fender benders” to T-bone accidents to high-speed crashes, any car crash can cause lasting injuries and disabilities.

 Minnesota T-Bone car accident lawyers see many crashes of this kind that turn into personal injury cases because there is a relatively high likelihood of injury.
 Unfortunately, the occupants of one or both vehicles involved in a T-bone accident may face a long road to recovery.
 They might contend with broken bones, neck and back injuries, crush injuries, traumatic brain injuries, and more.
 In some instances, this type of crash will result in the death of a loved one.

 It’s not your job to determine who was at fault for the accident that injured you or your passengers.
 Leave that up to the Minnesota car accident lawyers at Sieben Edmunds Miller.
-Our Minnesota car accident law firm has helped hundreds of clients receive a favorable outcome in their case.
+Our Minnesota car accident law firm has helped hundreds of clients receive a favorable outcome in their cases.